The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Discussion and conclusion

-The prediction power of the method presented in this work depends mainly on three elements: the completeness of the AGN catalogue, the number of GW detections, and the size of their localisation volumes.
-Observational limitations (e.g. the presence of the Milky Way plane that prevents the detection of light coming from objects behind it) prevent us from having an AGN catalogue with a completeness level close to unity.
+Dedicated tests performed by varying the different parameters in the Monte Carlo analysis described in Section \ref{sec:test} have proven that the prediction power of the method presented in this work depends mainly on three elements: the completeness of the AGN catalogue, the number of GW detections, and the size of their localisation volumes.
+Observational limitations (e.g. the presence of the Milky Way plane that does not allow the detection of light coming from objects behind it) prevent us from having an AGN catalogue with a completeness level close to unity.
 On the other hand, $79^{+89}_{-44}$ BBH mergers are expected to be observed via GWs during the fourth observing run (O4) of the LIGO-Virgo-KAGRA collaboration \citep{abbott20}, and at least the same amount of detections can be predicted for the fifth observing run (O5).
-This would triple the amount of detected events available for statistical analyses on the BBH population.
-This increase of the number of detections, together with the improvement on the localisation power expected for O4 and O5 with respect to O3, will noticeably increase the prediction power of likelihood-based methods like the one presented in this paper.
+This would at least triple the amount of detected events available for statistical analyses on the BBH population.
+This increase of the number of detections, together with the improvement on the localisation power expected for O4 and O5 with respect to previous observing runs, will noticeably increase the prediction power of likelihood-based methods like the one presented in this paper, that will be able to put more stringent constraints on the fractional contribution of high-luminosity AGN to the total BBH merger rate, and to make use of also denser catalogues of potential hosts, such as the ones containing AGN with luminosities lower than the ones considered in this work.